philsstein/hanabIRC/README.txt

 History
 =======

+* 2013-08-03 - Version 1.0.4 - Added support for showing all hints given by doing "!hints all".
 * 2013-08-02 - Version 1.0.3 - End game with zero points when all storms flipped.
 * 2013-07-25 - Version 1.0.2 - Show game type in !last output.
 * 2013-07-21 - Version 1.0.1 - Show !last only to nick that requested it in order to not ping people in channel.